 We are hosted by University Hospitals Bristol NHS Foundation Trust and work as an integrated network with NHS organisations throughout the West of England to help set up clinical studies quickly.
 We work to ensure they have the staff and support they need to deliver their studies on time and on target.

-Dr Stephen Falk, Clinical Director, and Dr Sue Taylor, Chief Operating Officer, respectively provide the clinical and operational leadership of the West of England network.
+Dr Kyla Thomas, Clinical Director, and Dr Sue Taylor, Chief Operating Officer, respectively provide the clinical and operational leadership of the West of England network.

 Our leads are provided with operational support by four Research Delivery Managers and a nurse consultant who oversee which studies are happening where and how they are performing, making sure new studies can get up and running efficiently.